Content

 This article describes the Double Star Calculator (DSCALC) and its additional tools, including its usage, input data, and results.

-The Double Star Calculator processes GAIA data records of two nearby stars, computes various results based on these records, and assesses the likelihood of the pair being a common proper motion (CPM) pair, a physical pair, or an optical pair.
+The Double Star Calculator processes GAIA data records of two nearby stars, computes various results based on these records, and assesses the likelihood of the pair being a common proper motion (CPM) pair, a Co-Moving pair, a physical pair, or an optical pair.
 The Double Star Calculator – Orbital Elements generates orbit diagrams and a corresponding ephemeris table showing the separation and position angle of a double star, based on given orbital elements.
 The Double Star Calculator – Orbit Determination processes historical measurements of separation and position angle of a double star and attempts to determine its orbital elements.
 The Double Star Calculator – Convert Date & Time converts a given date and time into Julian Date and Besselian Epoch, and vice versa.

 The Double Star Calculator just requires the Gaia DR3 Source-IDs of a pair of close stars as input parameters to calculate various results.
-Easy ways to obtain the Gaia DR3 Source-IDs are for example from the Aladin Sky Atlas (Desktop version) or from Cartes du Ciel / SkyChart.
+Easy ways to obtain the Gaia DR3 Source-IDs are for example from the Aladin Sky Atlas or from Cartes du Ciel / SkyChart.

 Use [CLEAR ALL] to empty the input fields and prepare for new Gaia DR3 Source-ID values.
 Simply enter or copy and paste both Gaia DR3 Source-ID values into the two input fields of the Double Star Calculation tool.
 After entering the Gaia DR3 Source-IDs, click [SUBMIT DATA] to perform the double star calculations and display the results.
-Click [RESTORE DEFAULT] to reload the default Gaia DR3 Source-IDs for the double star STF 1268.
+Click [RESTORE DEFAULT] to reload the default Gaia DR3 Source-IDs for the double star STF 1872 AB.
 The GAIA IDs are mandatory parameters.
 The WDS Discoverer & Number parameter is optional and, if provided, will be used in the generated report to access the USNO Washington Double Star Catalog (WDS) and display the corresponding entry.
 Additionally, the Observation Date parameter is optional and, if provided, will be used to calculate the separation and position angle of the pair for the corresponding epoch.
 If a dedicated Observation Date is not given, the current system date will be used instead.
 Finally, a Start- and an End-Epoch can be defined within the range J1500-J2500.
 These will be used to calculate the separation and position angle of the pair across this epoch range, based on the proper motion information in the Gaia records.

 Unfortunately, there seems to be no database available online that provides a mapping between the WDS ID or Discoverer code and the corresponding Gaia DR3 source IDs of a double star.
 Therefore, this chapter shows an option to retrieve the Gaia DR3 source IDs based on the WDS ID or Discoverer code.
 The procedure itself is rather simple; the only tricky part is selecting the correct secondary.
 The procedure listed below is essentially the same when using the desktop version of Aladin.